JanOnBread/dwp-placement/README.md

 - Creating a local server using Express to "talk to" our database
 - Setting up and using a database using MongoDB
 - Applying HTTP methods
+- Writing an affective readme page and a open api document

 ---